bezaleel22/formfill/docs/implementation_details.md

-# Implementation Details
+# Implementation Details: AutoFill

-This document outlines the detailed implementation of the BEMIS Student Data Automation tool, covering key components, functionalities, challenges encountered, and the solutions developed.
+This document outlines the detailed implementation of the AutoFill tool, covering key components, functionalities, challenges encountered, and the solutions developed.

 ## Core Components and Flow

 The system automates the process of extracting student data from a handwritten registration form image and submitting it to the BEMIS portal.
+The application is presented as a SaaS-style landing page with the functional app embedded.
 The general flow is:

-1.  **Frontend (Client-side)**:
+1.  **Landing Page Interaction (Client-side)**:
+    *   User interacts with the landing page (Hero, Features).
+    *   User navigates to the embedded application section via scroll or "Get Started" / "Use App" buttons.
+2.  **Settings Configuration (Client-side, "Settings & Model" Tab within App)**:
-    *   User adds their OpenRouter API key (if not already present).
+    *   User adds their OpenRouter API key (if not already present) via UI.
+    *   User adds their BEMIS session cookie via UI.
-    *   User selects an image of the registration form.
+    *   User inputs the School ID.
     *   User selects the desired AI model from a dropdown.
+3.  **Image Upload & Automatic AI Extraction (Client-side, "AI Extract" Tab within App)**:
+    *   User uploads an image of the registration form (drag & drop, browse, or camera scan).
+    *   This action automatically triggers a request to the backend.
-2.  **Backend API (`/api/extract-form-data` using Hono on Bun.js)**: Receives the image, selected AI model name, and uses a stored API key.
+4.  **Backend API (`/api/extract-form-data` using Hono on Bun.js)**: Receives the image, selected AI model name (from settings), and uses a stored API key.
-3.  **AI Data Extraction (`aiExtractionService.ts`)**: The image is sent to the chosen Vision Language Model (VLM) via OpenRouter API to extract structured student data as JSON.
+5.  **AI Data Extraction (`aiExtractionService.ts`)**: The image is sent to the chosen Vision Language Model (VLM) via OpenRouter API to extract structured student data as JSON.
-4.  **Frontend Review**: Extracted student name fields are displayed for user review and correction.
+6.  **Frontend Review (Client-side, "AI Extract" Tab)**: Extracted student name fields are displayed in an inline control for user review and correction.
-5.  **Backend API (`/api/submit-student` using Hono on Bun.js)**: Receives the (potentially corrected) student data and school ID.
+7.  **Backend API (`/api/submit-student` using Hono on Bun.js)**: Receives the (potentially corrected) student data and school ID (from settings).
-6.  **BEMIS Data Submission (`bemisService.ts`)**: The extracted and formatted data is submitted to the BEMIS portal, handling authentication and CSRF protection.
+8.  **BEMIS Data Submission (`bemisService.ts`)**: The extracted and formatted data is submitted to the BEMIS portal, handling authentication (using stored session cookie) and CSRF protection.
-7.  **Response Handling**: The Hono backend API returns a success or error message to the frontend.
+9.  **Response Handling**: The Hono backend API returns a success or error message to the frontend, displayed in the "AI Extract" tab.

 ## 1. Authentication and CSRF Management (BEMIS Submission)

 Interacting with the BEMIS portal requires handling session cookies and CSRF (Cross-Site Request Forgery) tokens.

-*   **Session Management (`authUtils.ts`)**:
+*   **Session Management (`authUtils.ts`, `sessionCookieService.ts`)**:
-    *   The BEMIS session cookie (including the `XSRF-TOKEN`) is read from a local `session.txt` file.
-This file needs to be populated manually by the user after logging into BEMIS via a browser and copying the cookie value.
+    *   The BEMIS session cookie (including the `XSRF-TOKEN`) is managed via the UI in the "Settings & Model" tab and stored in a local `session.txt` file by the backend.
-    *   `getSessionCookie()`: Reads the full cookie string.
+    *   `getSessionCookie()` (in `authUtils.ts` or `sessionCookieService.ts`): Reads the full cookie string from `session.txt`.
     *   `extractXsrfToken()`: Parses the `XSRF-TOKEN` value from the full cookie string.
 This token is needed for the `X-XSRF-TOKEN` request header.

 *   **CSRF Form Field Token (`csrfUtils.ts`)**: